schism-dev/schism_visit_plugin/install-ubuntu-20.md

 # Installing on Ubuntu 20
-Note: These instructions don't make a `build` directory, it just does CMake in the source directory which is not great practice.
-It will be good to modify the instructions (and test them again).

 Install VisIt on a Jetstream2 instance.
 Assuming you have an account on Jetstream2:
 - Go to the Project page